Darkling (Star Trek: Voyager)

 "Darkling" is the 60th episode of Star Trek: Voyager, the 18th episode of the third season.
-This show focuses on the holographic Doctor, a self-aware computer program aboard the starship USS Voyager that is struggling with re-programming himself.
+This episode focuses mostly on the events which result when the holographic Doctor (a self-aware computer program) aboard the starship USS Voyager tries to enhance himself by adding personality traits from other people into his programming.

 The episode debuted on UPN on February 19, 1997.

 Plot

-While Kes pursues a romantic interest, the Doctor attempts to improve his program by including elements of the personalities of various famous people that he admires, taken from holocharacters of them.
-However, the darker, less well-known sides of these people's personalities form a second, evil personality.
-This evil version of the Doctor attempts to murder an alien from the planet being visited by Voyager by pushing him off a cliff.
+While Kes pursues a romantic interest, the Doctor attempts to improve his program by including elements of the personalities of famous people he admires; as taken from holocharacters of them.

+As it turns out, the darker, less well-known sides of these people's personalities form a second, evil personality within the doctor.

+This evil version of the Doctor takes over and attempts to murder an alien from the planet which Voyager is currently visiting, by pushing the alien off a cliff.

 The evil twin also temporarily paralyzes Lt.
-Torres when she discovers it.
-It later jumps off a cliff with Kes but is beamed back to Voyager while falling.
-At the end of the episode, the Doctor's program is restored to normal.
-As the episode concludes, the Doctor is heard reciting part of the Hippocratic Oath.
+Torres when she discovers his existence.

+At the episode's climax, the evil version of the doctor jumps off a cliff with Kes but they get beamed back to Voyager while falling.
+Upon returning to the ship, the Doctor's program is restored to normal.

+Summarily, just before the end credits, the Doctor is heard reciting part of the Hippocratic Oath (the medical professional's pledge) which begins with the solemn promise to "do no harm."